bsweger/research-bytes/README.md

-# Diving into Column Stores and the Separation of Compute and Storage
+# Columnar Data and the Separation of Compute and Storage

 Code for November, 2018 Research Bytes presentation.